John Stanley-9 June 1355

 She paused and sighed again.
 This time it was a much happier sigh.

 ‘Now I have a great need to look at the stars.’
 She paused and looked John up and down.
 ‘And you have a great need to go into that tent and talk to Ximene.
 I watched you at the feast; I know how you suffered.
 To me, it is now more important for you to pursue your love for Ximene than for Ximene to arrange a dynastic marriage with some Prince or King.’
 She looked at the tent and back at John.
 ‘Go to her now, John.
-In truth, I think she needs you as much as you need her, but remember in the end, you must make your suite and she will make her decision.
-It is her right, not mine, to decide if she will accept your suite and even then she will decide when to give you her favours and under what circumstances.
+In truth, I think she needs you as much as you need her, but remember in the end, you must make your suit and she will make her decision.
+It is her right, not mine, to decide if she will accept you and even then she will decide when to give you her favours and under what circumstances.
 This is our way, and you must accept that, or cease your involvement now.’

 She reached up and gave John a gentle hug.
 ‘However, if I have learned anything in life it is that pure spiritual contact and the almost infinite pleasure which can follow is a precious gift.
 It does not occur very often.
 When it does, you must give it a chance.
 Go to her now!’